Dhyan Chand to Ashok Kumar: For Indian hockey’s first family, the game left a bittersweet aftertaste

-Ever since the Bombay Talkies blockbuster Jeevan Naiya hit the screen in 1930s, the name Ashok Kumar meant only one person in the sub-continent.
-The first megastar of Indian cinema enjoyed an absolute monopoly for more than 40 years before he found a rival in public life.
+Ever since the Bombay Talkies blockbuster Jeevan Naiya hit the screen in 1934, the name Ashok Kumar meant only one person in the sub-continent.
+One of the first megastars of Indian cinema, he remained at the top of the game for nearly 40 years.

 On March 15, 1975, an inside striker, who, too, was named Ashok Kumar by his parents, overnight turned a national hero when he struck the match-winner against Pakistan in the World Cup final in Kuala Lumpur.
 As the team returned to India with the World Cup (for the only time to date), there were tumultuous celebrations.